 The first step to finding a financial aid package that works for you is knowing what's available.
 Students at the University of Mount Olive have three major options: gift-aid, which is made up of scholarships and grants; self-help, which incorporates work study; and loans.

 - Gift-aid includes grants and scholarships from resources that do not need to be repaid.
 Some of those resources include Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, and NC State grants, University of Mount Olive scholarships based on merit, athletic ability and talent and outside scholarships.

 - Self-help funds are reserved for needy students who are eligible for Federal Work Study.
 Most students choose to work to help offset their tuition cost.

 - Loans must be repaid.
 Usually, repayment does not begin until at least 6 months after the last day of full-time enrollment.
 Some of those programs include the Federal Perkins Loan and the Federal Direct Loan program.
-University of Mount Olive is the lender for a borrower under the Federal Perkins Loan Program.
+The University of Mount Olive is the lender for a borrower under the Federal Perkins Loan Program.
 Campus Partners is the service agent of the Federal Perkins Loan.

-By combining institutional scholarships and grant programs with federal and state assistance, University of Mount Olive makes college possible for deserving and qualified students like you.
+By combining institutional scholarships and grant programs with federal and state assistance, the University of Mount Olive makes college possible for deserving and qualified students like you.
 For an estimated aid package, complete the University of Mount Olive net price calculator.

 Additional Ways to Offset the Cost of Paying for College